California is heating up, and the heat is impacting workers.

-In April 2019, Cal/OSHA issued an updated draft standard and stated it did not anticipate making any further changes prior to the next stage of formal rulemaking.
-The next steps are several internal administrative review processes, followed by hearing and public comment at the Standards Board before the regulation can become law.
+In 2019, Cal/OSHA issued an updated draft standard and stated it did not anticipate making any further changes prior to the next stage of formal rulemaking.
+As of late 2022, despite the legislative deadline, there is still no standard in place.

 Heat is considered one of the deadliest climate-change driven hazards.
 In April 2022, Governor Newsom released Protecting Californians From Extreme Heat: A State Action Plan to Build Community Resilience.
 Continuing heat waves are projected to double or triple heat-related deaths within forty years [Ostro, B., Rauch, S., & Green, S. (2011) Quantifying the health impacts of future changes in temperature in California.
 Environmental Research, 111(8), 1258–1264.]